jsoles2044/STAAR-Study-Agent/README.md

 # STAAR Study Agent 🤖

 An interactive, multilingual AI tutor built to help 8th-grade students prepare for the STAAR Social Studies exam.
-Designed by Alex [Your Last Name], this project supports vocabulary building, guided questioning, and STAAR-aligned multiple-choice practice—just like the real test.
+Designed by Alex Soles, this project supports vocabulary building, guided questioning, and STAAR-aligned multiple-choice practice—just like the real test.

 ---